openshift/cluster-network-operator/docs/operands.md

 ## Network Plugins

-CNO renders (at most) one of `bindata/network/openshift-sdn`, `bindata/network/ovn-kubernetes`, or `bindata/network/kuryr`, depending on the `spec.defaultNetwork.type` of the `network.operator.openshift.io` configuration object (which in turn is copied there from the `.spec.networkType` of the `network.config.openshift.io` configuration).
-If the specified network type is not one of "`OpenShiftSDN`", "`OVNKubernetes`", or "`Kuryr`", the CNO will not render any network plugin.
+CNO renders (at most) one of `bindata/network/openshift-sdn` or `bindata/network/ovn-kubernetes`, depending on the `spec.defaultNetwork.type` of the `network.operator.openshift.io` configuration object (which in turn is copied there from the `.spec.networkType` of the `network.config.openshift.io` configuration).
+If the specified network type is not one of "`OpenShiftSDN`" or "`OVNKubernetes`", the CNO will not render any network plugin.

 Note that the CRDs for the `network.openshift.io` types (`ClusterNetwork`, `HostSubnet`, `NetNamespace`, and